Aneeshshastri/Epoch_Spring_Camp/Emotion Recognition/Technical_Report.md

 - early stopping triggered at epoch `24`
 - best weights restored from epoch `4` with `val_loss = 1.9839`

 The text branch fails to learn meaningful structure.
-Its validation loss barely improves and quickly plateaus, which matches the dataset limitation that the transcript content is almost constant across emotions.
+Its validation loss doesn't show a consistent trend and is likely just random noise, which matches the dataset limitation that the transcript content is almost constant across emotions.

 ## 7. Training and Validation Loss Plots

-The notebook saved the initial split loss plot, extracted here:

 ![Training and Validation Loss](./report_assets/training_validation_loss.png)